arjun033/TicTacToe/README.md

 This is a very naive implementation of the game Tic-Tac-Toe.
-The game by default runs on a 3x3 board with 3 contiguous markers resulting in a victory.
+The game by default runs on a 3x3 board on the console with 3 contiguous markers resulting in a victory.
 This default configuration can be changed in the TicTacToeGame class.

 User Input Format -